emountier/git-novice/learners/setup.md

 ## Installing Git

+If you're reading this then chances are good that Git is already installed on your laptop.
+To check this quickly on Windows 10:  Start -> type 'git' -> look for 'Git Bash' in Apps.
+If you need Git installed then see below:

 Since several Carpentries lessons rely on Git, please see [this section of the workshop template][workshop-setup] for instructions on installing Git for various operating systems.